Yonkers Mayor Spano Joins with MHACY Officials To Tour Renovation Projects at Housing Complexes

 Among the many improvements are:

 • Renovated kitchens including cabinets, lighting, counters, flooring, painting and appliances; renovated bathrooms including new fixtures, lighting, cabinets, tub enclosures, flooring and painting; renovated apartment interiors including new LED lighting and painting.
-Work on specific ADA compliant apartments designed for accessibility.
+Work was also undertaken on specific ADA compliant apartments designed for accessibility.

 • Major elevator repairs, cab refurbishment and upgrades, including in-cab security cameras.

 • New state-of-the-art security cameras in hallways and lobbies throughout the two complexes.
 The security system can be accessed by property managers via iPhone or laptop computer and is accessible by the Yonkers Police Department.

 • New windows, doors and roofing; new exterior cladding on windows and roofs and newly renovated balconies at Walsh Houses.

 • Renovated community rooms, new playgrounds and upgrade outdoor recreation areas.

 “Yonkers is committed to providing quality homes to our affordable housing stock,” said Yonkers Mayor Spano.
 “These renovations breathe new life and energy into the lives and homes of our residents.
 I want to thank all our federal, state and local partners in making the funds available for this much-needed investment, as well as MHACY’s board and its Executive Director Joe Shuldiner for his leadership and perseverance in ensuring our residents live in safe and healthy environments.”

 The Schlobohm Houses complex, located in the downtown area, consists of eight elevator buildings.
 Each building is eight-stories, and is easily accessible to public transportation, medical services, restaurants, shopping and places of worship.
 The complex has one-bedroom to four-bedroom sized units, and there are multiple handicap accessible units on the property.